Jason Dunstall: Post-football

 In early September 2008, the hosts of The Footy Show launched "The Great Chief Chase" in which viewers were offered five double passes to The Footy Show Grand Final concert for the best photo a person could take with Dunstall.
 Dunstall was reportedly furious when details of his whereabouts were made public, resulting in people knocking on his house door asking for photos with him.
 He was especially threatening towards James Brayshaw, a colleague at Triple M and one of the hosts on The Footy Show who had labelled Dunstall a "sook".
 Dunstall and Brayshaw formally ended their feud the following week at the Victoria Racing Club footy finals fever lunch.

 Dunstall has also hosted various television shows, including the Seven Network's Live and Kicking and Fox Footy's Saturday Central (with Wayne Carey), On the Couch and League Teams.
 He was a host of Triple M radio show The Gospel with Nathan Brown, Peter Everitt and Nick Riewoldt until 2006.

 He was a member of The Friday Rub on Friday nights alongside James Brayshaw, Garry Lyon and Damian Barrett on Triple M. Dunstall is also the host of Bounce, a weekly football show broadcast on Fox Footy.

 Reflecting his Queensland upbringing, Dunstall is depicted lining up for goal wearing a Queensland state guernsey in Jamie Cooper's painting The Game That Made Australia, commissioned by the AFL in 2008 to celebrate the 150th anniversary of the sport.

-A stand at the Cooparoo Oval and the schoolboys competition in Brisbane (Jason Dunstall Cup) are both named after him.
+A stand at the Coorparoo Oval and the schoolboys competition in Brisbane (Jason Dunstall Cup) are both named after him.

 In July 2014, Dunstall was elevated to Legend status in the Hawthorn Hall of Fame.

-On 9 April 9, 2015, the Melbourne Renegades announced that they have appointed Dunstall as the club's new Chairman, replacing outgoing Chairman and fellow Triple M Footy colleague James Brayshaw.
+On 9 April 2015, the Melbourne Renegades announced that they had appointed Dunstall as the club's new Chairman, replacing outgoing Chairman and fellow Triple M Footy colleague James Brayshaw.

 In 2024, Dunstall was made one of 32 players in the history of Australian rules football to be elevated to Legend status in the Australian Football Hall of Fame.

-In 2025, he was inducted into Sport Australia Hall of Fame as athlete member.
+In 2025, he was inducted into Sport Australia Hall of Fame as an athlete member.